tobyweston/essential_acceptance_testing/manuscript/part2/questions.md

 # Q&A

+After running various workshops, some of the same questions keep popping up.

-## Can we have a brief overview of what do we mean when we say "Acceptance testing"
+## What do we mean when we say "acceptance testing"

 See the [introduction](#part1) section.